acowegg/LANchat/README.md

 *   **Resilience:** If the initial "server node" (first peer) goes offline, the network aims to remain connected through other peers (though full mesh routing is not implemented; it relies on peers knowing about each other).
 *   **Message Notifications:** Basic window flashing for new messages in inactive chat windows.
 *   **Chat History:** Basic persistence of chat conversations to local files (in a `lan_chat_history` sub-directory).
-*   **Single File & Standard Libraries:** Easy to run and portable, requiring only a Python 3.8+ installation.
+*   **Single File & Standard Libraries:** Easy to run and portable executable package.

 ## Requirements

-*   Python 3.8 or newer.
+*   Python 3.8 or newer if you want to run the python code itself - otherwise, just Windows 11.
-*   Standard Python libraries (socket, threading, tkinter, queue, json, time, datetime, sys, os).
-No external packages need to be installed.
+*   No external packages needed

 ## How to Run

-1. Ensure you have Python 3.8+ installed.
-2. Download the `lanchat.py` file (or the file containing the code).
-3. Open a terminal or command prompt.
-4. Navigate to the directory where you saved the file.
-5. Run the application using:
-    ```bash
-    python lanchat.py
-    ```
+1. Download and run the `lanchat.exe` file in a Windows environment with networking.
-6. You will be prompted to enter a display name.
-7. The application will then attempt to discover other users on your LAN.
+2. You will be prompted to enter a display name.
+The application will then attempt to discover other users on your LAN.
+3. Select an online user to open a chat session.

 **Note on Firewalls:**
 Your operating system's firewall might block the application's network communication (UDP for discovery, TCP for chat).
 You may need to allow Python or the specific script to communicate on the network if you encounter issues with discovery or connection.